williamyeny/williamyeny.github.io/content/2025-06-02-photo-screenshot-algorithm/index.md

 {{ image(src="receipt-screenshot.png") }}

-I was bestowed with the privilege of writing an algorithm that distinguishes between these two types.
+I was bestowed with the privilege of writing an algorithm that distinguishes between them.

 However, there was one major limitation.
 I could not use any libraries other than [Pillow](https://pypi.org/project/pillow/).
 No OpenCV or Tesseract or classification models, just straight rawdogging it.